 - Ship your goods, which could involve an inspection of your shipment by Canada Border Services Agency and could bring about penalties, if you do not comply with customs requirements

-To find out how to obtain a BN and to learn about the exporting requirements of the Canadian government, you should consult these documents:
+You will need to find out how to obtain a Business Number and learn about the exporting requirements of the Canadian government.

 - Checklist for Exporting Commercial Goods